Review of the Three Principal Pathways

-Tsongkhapa empahsized that there are three principle paths, meaning three principal pathways are pathways of the mind, ways of thinking, ways of understanding that are the essence of the graded path. these are renunciation or the determination to be free, a bodhichitta aim and a correct understanding of voidness, emptiness.
+Tsongkhapa emphasized that there are three principal paths, meaning three principal pathways of the mind, or ways of thinking, ways of understanding that are the essence of the graded path.
+These are renunciation or the determination to be free, a bodhichitta aim, and a correct understanding of voidness or emptiness.

-In the usual presentation of renunciation, its object that it wants to renounce, get rid of, is first of all our own suffering.
-When it’s aimed at other’s suffering, it’s called compassion.
-Its standard presentation, its more usual presentation is that it is aiming at our suffering of samsara in general and its causes and specifically our own samsaric experience.
-Now, samsara means uncontrollably recurring rebirth and with all the various problems and sufferings and difficulties that are part of that.
+In the usual presentation of renunciation, the object that we want to renounce, or get rid of, is, first of all, our own suffering.
+When it’s aimed at others’ suffering, it’s called compassion.
+Its standard or more usual presentation is that it is aiming at our suffering of samsara in general and its causes, and specifically our own samsaric experience.
+Samsara means uncontrollably recurring rebirth, along with all the various problems and sufferings and difficulties that are part of that.

-In other words, when we look at the general presentation of suffering in Buddhism, we talk about three types of suffering.
-We have the suffering of pain, unhappiness, and this we all know, we’re very familiar with what that’s like, all the various aspects of it – sadness, unhappiness, pain, displeasure...
-The wish to get rid of that and to be happy is something that even animals have.
-So that’s no great accomplishment to have it as a human being; that’s not what Buddhism is focusing on specifically.
+When we look at the general presentation of suffering in Buddhism, we talk about three types of suffering.
+We have the suffering of unhappiness.
+This we all know; we’re very familiar with what that’s like, all the various aspects of it – sadness, unhappiness, displeasure and so on.
+The wish to get rid of that and to be happy is something that even animals have, so that’s no great accomplishment to have it as a human being; that’s not what Buddhism is focusing on specifically.

 It’s always very helpful and important, I think, and His Holiness the Dalai Lama emphasizes this all the time, to differentiate between what are the common features that we find in the Buddhist teachings and what is specifically Buddhist.
-So this wish to not be hungry, to not be cold, and so on and trying to get out it, to be safe, and so on, to be out of danger, as I say, that’s not at all particularly Buddhist; it’s not even specifically human.
+This wish to not be hungry, to not be cold, and so on and trying to get out of it, to be safe, and so on, to be out of danger, as I said, that’s not at all particularly Buddhist; it’s not even specifically human.

-The second type of suffering is what’s called the suffering of change, or the problem of change.
-This is referring to our usual ordinary forms of happiness and pleasure, and although of course they’re very pleasant, there are some problems associated with it.
-The first problem is that it doesn’t last.
-The second problem is that it never satisfies, we never have enough; we never have enough of affection, love, pleasure.
-Otherwise why do we always want more?
-And when we no longer have it, we suffer greatly.
-Any moment of ordinary happiness that we have is very, very insecure, because we never know what we’re going to experience in the next moment, what we’re going to feel like.
-We might feel happy now, but the next moment all of a sudden we feel quite depressed.
+The second type of suffering is what’s called “the suffering of change,” or the problem of change.
+This is referring to our usual ordinary forms of happiness, and although of course, they’re very pleasant, there are some problems associated with them.
+The first problem is that they don’t last.
+The second problem is that they never satisfy, as we never have enough; we never have enough of affection, love, pleasure, etc. Otherwise, why do we always want more?
+Then, when we no longer have it, we suffer greatly.
+Any moment of ordinary happiness that we have is insecure because we never know what we’re going to experience in the next moment, what we’re going to feel like.
+We might feel happy now, but the next moment, all of a sudden, we feel quite depressed.

-So here, we would really be dissatisfied with this type of happiness; a certain type of renunciation.
-We would not be satisfied with just a second rate type of happiness.
-What we would like is lasting happiness that satisfies and never goes away, this sort of thing, don’t we?
+Here, with renunciation, we would really be dissatisfied with this type of happiness.
+We would not be satisfied with just a second-rate type of happiness.
+What we would like is lasting happiness that satisfies and never goes away, wouldn’t we?
 Well, there’s nothing particularly Buddhist about that.
 We have this same sort of wish for eternal happiness and so on in many other religions.
-So in terms of these two aspects of suffering, we have to also approach it quite realistically and soberly.
+In terms of these two aspects of suffering, we have to also approach it quite realistically and soberly.

-Of course, just because getting rid of pain and unhappiness is not the deepest thing that we can do, that doesn’t mean that we don’t try to do that.
-Of course when we’re hungry, we eat.
-In terms of ordinary happiness, when you say you want to renounce that, that doesn’t mean that now you never do anything nice and you never have pleasure and you never laugh and you never enjoy yourself.
+Of course, just because getting rid of unhappiness is not the deepest thing that we can do, that doesn’t mean that we don’t try to do that.
+Of course, when we’re hungry, we eat.
+In terms of ordinary happiness, when we say we want to renounce that, that doesn’t mean that now we never do anything nice or never laugh and never enjoy ourselves.
 It certainly doesn’t mean that.
 The point is to not see this as the ultimate goal that is going to be the greatest thing in the world.
 We see it for what it is.
-It’s not going to last, we don’t know what’s going to happen next, it’s never going to satisfy.
+It’s not going to last, we don’t know what’s going to happen next, and it’s never going to satisfy.
 “OK, I accept that, but nevertheless, if I am in this relatively happier type of situation, I can take advantage of that.”

-If we have gross suffering, we try to transform that and even use that.
-I mean, first of all we try to get out of it, but if it’s difficult to get out, let’s say we’re sick or something like that, then while taking medicine or whatever, we try to use that circumstance in a conducive way.
-It helps us to develop compassion, understanding for other people who are similarly sick or disabled.
+If we have gross suffering, we try to transform that and even use that on the path.
+I mean, first of all, we try to get out of it, but if it’s difficult to get out, let’s say we’re sick or something like that, then while taking medicine or whatever, we try to use that circumstance in a conducive way.
+It helps us to develop compassion and understanding for other people who are similarly sick or disabled.

-I remember one friend of mine, who developed a disease that left him crippled in a wheelchair.
-He said this was one of the most beneficial things that happened to him, because instead of just running around crazy around the world and doing all sorts of things, it gave him the circumstance to really work on himself and meditate and follow the spiritual path.
+I remember one friend of mine who developed a disease that left him in a wheelchair.
+He said this was one of the most beneficial things that had happened to him because, instead of just running like crazy around the world and doing all sorts of things, it gave him the circumstance to really work on himself, to meditate and follow the spiritual path.